SamanKeighobadi/weather-app/README.md

 Weather App with React

-the simple weather app with React.ja ,tailwindcss and openweathermap API
+the simple weather app with React.js ,tailwindcss and openweathermap API